One of our legal specialists will review your details and call you back within 24 hours to discuss this further.

 Medical negligence claims can occur when a hospital, doctor or other healthcare professional, through either a negligent act or an omission, causes recognisable injury and/or harm to a patient.
 The negligence might be the result of errors in your diagnosis, treatment, aftercare and/or health management.

-If you explore a medical negligence claim with Hampson Hughes, from day one we will look to understand what has happened, in order to identify two key points towards helping you make a successful case;
+If you explore a medical negligence claim with Hampson Hughes based in Liverpool, from day one we will look to understand what has happened, in order to identify two key points towards helping you make a successful case;

 When it comes to pursuing a medical negligence claim in the UK, you may well be identifying an individual act of negligence by a specific medical professional such as a GP or a surgeon, but you will usually be claiming against the medical service they represent.
 The majority of medical negligence compensation cases at present will be made against the NHS overall, or an NHS-related service.